matiascamiletti/SQLite-Simple-Android/readme.md

 And you may call all needed methods, if you need more, just override or create new in class **RecordsDAO**, look above.

 <h2>Model</h2>
-Look better this nuance, for example we create new model, call it **News**.
-But before write all available annotations:
+Look better this nuance, available annotations:

 **@Table** - optional parameter for classes, supports attributes: